 The Chancellor’s Scholarship is an investment in students who TCU believes are capable of making the world a better place.
 From the moment they set foot on campus, the Scholars are charged with considering the type of legacy they hope to leave, and they respond to the call by pursuing endeavors that will raise the expectation level at TCU.
 As senior Chancellor’s Scholar Phil Antinone said, “When I leave TCU, I want my advisors and teachers to think of me when future students share their desire to push the boundaries of what “can” and “can’t” be done.
 I want to change the status quo of the possibilities of the four years a student spends on campus.”

 It is no secret that the Chancellor’s Scholars are gifted academically, but the Scholars’ goals and ambitions outside of the classroom are unassuming yet equally, if not more, admirable.
-Sara Babineaux, a junior Chancellor’s Scholar, said when speaking of her mission at TCU, “At TCU, I want to do more than just succeed in the classroom.
+Sara Babineaux, a senior Chancellor’s Scholar, said when speaking of her mission at TCU, “At TCU, I want to do more than just succeed in the classroom.
 Although I am here to get a degree, I am also at TCU to gain new and enriching experiences that will help me to grow as an individual and member of the community.
 Hopefully by the time I graduate, I have both my diploma and the tools to leave a positive impact on the world.”

 The legacy I hope to be a part of on TCU’s campus is that of integrity and honor.
 Life is more about your decisions than your abilities.”

 During the Scholars time at TCU, they embody the mission in every way imaginable – from studying abroad to conducting research in their field of study to founding new organizations on campus.

 Every year the Chancellor’s Scholars transcend the University’s expectations, and the program continues to make a concerted effort to supply Scholars with all the resources necessary to fulfill their goals.